 The aircraft has forward and rear tilting wings, each with four (4) propellers.
-Each wing tilts to the best angle for take-off, forward flight, during turbulence and landing.
-Using the company's own proprietary software and hardware allows the movement of the wings and propeller speed to keep the fuselage of the aircraft to remain horizontal and minimizes swaying at all times, for a more comfortable ride for passengers during all portions of flight.
+Each wing tilts to the best angle for take-off and forward flight, during turbulence and landing.
+The company's own proprietary software and hardware allows the movement of the wings and propeller speed to keep the fuselage of the aircraft to remain horizontal and minimizes swaying at all times, for a more comfortable ride for passengers during all portions of flight.
 Notice the front of the fuselage is the circular portion of the fuselage and the rear of the aircraft is the angled part.

 The company has built a 1/3rd sub-scale prototype with a width of 1,380 mm (4-1/2 ft), length 1,400 mm (4 ft, 7 in), height 700 mm (2 ft 3.6 in).
 This prototype has flown in 2019.

 - Aircraft: Hybrid-electric VTOL

 - Passengers: 1

 - Wings: 2 tilt-wings, with 4 propellers on each wing